ATTENTION: The Castle of Horst is closed for renovation for an unknown time.

 It has been raining for about three weeks straight now, with the occasional five minutes of dryness when they’re probably refilling the buckets up there.
 It was during such five minutes that we decided to head out.
 We would not be kept inside by this typical Belgian weather.
 Nah!

 Our destination?
-The castle of Horst, half an hour driving from our hometown Leuven, Belgium.
+Horst Castle, half an hour driving from our hometown Leuven, Belgium.

 We drove onto the parking lot next to the castle and after having put on some shoes that could get really dirty (and they would – get really dirty) we set off.
 There’s a route starting here that takes a day to walk, but we decided that would be for another day, as it started to rain again.
 Castle Horst is located in a nature reserve.
 The walking route is one of dirt roads.
 Literally.
 Our feet sank deeper into the mud with every step we took and as it started raining harder, it didn’t take long before we turned back.
 We still did a little tour around the castle’s pond, but then already returned home again.